sebbrochet/vmlauncher/README.md

 `scope` of VM to be started/stoppped can be defined in a file by listing the short VM names, one by line.
 A line starting with a `#` is considered as comment and won't be interpreted.

+`config` format is one argument by line (i.e argname=value), argument names are the same ones than the CLI (scope, user, password, ...).
+A line starting with a `#` is considered as comment and won't be interpreted.
+Don't put quotes between argument values